Certified Physical Therapy Aide (Voucher Included)

 Instructional Material Requirements:

-According to the U.S. Bureau of Labor Statistics, the average physical therapy technician/aide salary is $29,200, with the highest 10% earning more than $37,920.
-This is especially true in high demands states like California, Texas, New York, and Georgia.
+According to the U.S. Bureau of Labor Statistics, the average physical therapy aide salary is $33,520, with the highest 10% earning more than $43,980.
+This is especially true in high-demand states like California, Texas, New York, and New Jersey.
+With faster-than-average projected growth of 19% through 2033, this field is a great entry point.

 Yes.
-The course prepares students for the Physical Therapy Technician/Aide Certification (PTTC) through American Medical Certification Association AMCA.
+Our physical therapy aide certification course prepares you for the Physical Therapy Technician/Aide Certification (PTTC) through the American Medical Certification Association AMCA.

 This course is self-paced and open enrollment, so you can start when you want and finish at your own pace.
 When you register, you'll receive nine (9) months to complete the course.